Arnala Beach Near Virar – Vasai Virar Beaches (North Mumbai)

 Arnala Social Group

-Recently, for the first time, this group organized the very first Arnala Beach Festival, which had various activities like fresh fish, lantern flying, etc.
+Few years back, This group organized the very first Arnala Beach Festival, which had various activities like fresh fish, lantern flying, etc.

 How to Reach This Beach Location

-Reaching by Train : The nearest railway station is Virar.
-Get down towards the west side and options like private Auto, MSRTC and VVMT buses are available that will take you to the beach.
 Kindly note that auto does not run on the meter system here, and a random amount is charged per person or group (approximately Rs.
-25 per person) in tumtum auto.
+30 per person) in tumtum auto.

 Other Places to See Near Arnala & Virar